- A particularly high fever may indicate pneumonia or croup.

-A cold usually goes away on its own and doesn’t warrant a visit to the doctor.
-However, sometimes it develops into a health complication like bronchitis, pneumonia, an ear infection, sinusitis, or an asthma attack.
+A cold usually goes away without treatment or a trip to the doctor.
+However, sometimes a cold can develop into a health complication such as bronchitis or strep throat.

-Complications most commonly occur in young children, the elderly, and those with weakened immune systems.
-These individuals especially should monitor their cold symptoms and call their doctor at the first sign of complication.
+Young children, older adults, and people with weakened immune systems are most likely to experience complications.
+They should monitor their cold symptoms carefully and call their doctor at the first sign of a complication.

-If cold symptoms last longer than 10 days or if they continue to worsen, you may have a secondary complication.
-In such cases, the Centers for Disease Control and Prevention (CDC) recommends that you call your doctor.
+If cold symptoms last longer than 10 days or if they continue to worsen, you may have a secondary issue.
+In these cases, you should call your doctor.

-If your child has symptoms of an ear infection, call your doctor.
+Call your doctor if your child has symptoms of an ear infection.

-According to the Mayo Clinic, a cold is one of the most common triggers of asthma attacks, especially in young children.
-Asthma’s symptoms, such as wheezing or chest tightness, may worsen in those with a cold.
-Cold symptoms may also last longer in those with asthma.
+A cold is one of the most common triggers of asthma attacks, especially in young children.
+Cold symptoms may last longer in people with asthma.
+Asthma symptoms, such as wheezing or chest tightness, may also worsen during a cold.

 If you have asthma and contract a cold, the Mayo Clinic recommends the following steps:

-- Pull out your asthma action plan, which details what to do if symptoms worsen.
-If you do not have one, talk to your doctor about how to create one.
+- Check your asthma action plan, which details what to do if symptoms get worse.
+If you don’t have one of these plans, talk to your doctor about how to create one.

 - Rest as much as possible and drink plenty of fluids.

-- If asthma symptoms worsen, adjust your medicine accordingly and call your doctor.
+- If your asthma symptoms get worse, adjust your medication accordingly and call your doctor.

-The key to preventing a cold-related asthma attack is knowing how to manage your asthma during an illness and seeking treatment early when symptoms flare up.
+The keys to preventing a cold-related asthma attack is knowing how to manage your asthma during an illness and seeking treatment early when symptoms do flare up.

-Sinusitis can develop when a common cold persists and blocks your sinuses (the four pairs of hollow spaces in the bones that surround your nose).
+Sinusitis can develop when a common cold persists and blocks your sinuses.
 Blocked sinuses trap bacteria or viruses in the nasal mucus.
 This causes sinus infection and inflammation.

-According to the University of Maryland Medical Center, acute sinusitis can last for up to eight weeks but is usually curable.
-Your doctor may suggest over-the-counter pain relievers, decongestants, and sometimes they may prescribe antibiotics.
+Acute sinusitis can last for up to twelve weeks, but it’s usually curable.
+Your doctor may suggest over-the-counter pain relievers, decongestants, and possibly antibiotics.
 Inhaling steam can also bring relief.
-Pour boiling water into a bowl or pan, bend over it with a towel over your head, and inhale the steam.
+To do this, pour boiling water into a bowl or pan, then bend over it with a towel over your head and inhale the steam.
 A hot shower and saline nasal sprays may also help.

-If you are having sinusitis symptoms or if cold symptoms persist beyond 10 days, contact your doctor.
-Although rare, serious complications may arise if sinusitis is left untreated.
+If you’re having sinusitis symptoms or if your cold symptoms persist for longer than 10 days, contact your doctor.
+Serious complications may arise if sinusitis is left untreated, though this is rare.

-Sometimes those with a cold may also acquire strep throat.
-Strep throat is more common in children from young school age to teenage years (five to 15), but adults can have the condition as well.
+Sometimes people with a cold may also get strep throat.
+Strep throat is most common in children between the ages of 5 and 15 years, but adults can get strep, too.

-Strep throat is caused by streptococcal bacteria that spread in the same way a cold does.
-You can get it from touching an infected person or surface, from airborne particles when a person coughs or sneezes, or from sharing infected items with an infected person.
+Strep throat is caused by streptococcal bacteria.
+You can get it from touching an infected person or surface, breathing airborne particles released when a person coughs or sneezes, or sharing items with an infected person.